 For the life of me, I could not figure this out.

-“Just fix this!” was my cry because I couldn’t see what the hold up was.
+“Just fix this!” was my cry and I didn’t see what the hold up was.

 Honestly, I was tired of waiting!
 Can I even say a little annoyed at the unfairness of it all?

 I was not the one responsible for this “issue”.
 This was the fault, or at least the responsibility, of someone else.
 Yet because I love them, I am caught up in their circumstances.

 If they would just do what they needed to do, then I would finally be relieved of my suffering!!

 Or would I?